Whistleblower Rewards: Programs & Payouts Guide

 Whistleblowers may be eligible to receive whistleblower rewards for voluntarily providing the proper authorities with original, timely, and credible information that leads to a successful enforcement action against a fraudster.

 Rewards are paid as a percentage of the money recovered from a qui tam lawsuit or claim made under the IRS, SEC or CFTC whistleblower programs.
 Each program requires the government to pay a minimum reward to the whistleblower of between 10 and 15 percent.
 Under some laws, the reward can be as much as 30 percent of the money recovered.

-The US whistleblower reward laws are incredibly powerful, and now the world’s strongest laws compensating and protecting whistleblowers.
-Under certain laws, both US citizens and foreign nationals can qualify for financial rewards as whistleblowers if they disclose violations that result in the U.S. obtaining sanctions from the wrongdoer.
+U.S. whistleblower reward laws are incredibly powerful, and now the world’s strongest laws compensating and protecting whistleblowers.
+Under certain laws, both U.S. citizens and foreign nationals can qualify for financial rewards as whistleblowers if they disclose violations that result in the U.S. obtaining sanctions from the wrongdoer.